 Protected by defensive works

-Completely rehabilitated
+Completely renovated

 La Belle Fontaine is open to the public